tilt-dev/company/user-support/README.md

 ### Responsibilities

-When new users ask a question in the Slack channel or Github repo, the Lead Tracker should:
+When new users ask a question in the Slack channel or GitHub repo, the Lead Tracker should:

 - Research who they are and what team they're on